 Following the execution of Cameron Todd Willingham, the field of arson investigation had come under scrutiny.
 Like many other disciplines, individuals claiming to be arson experts were passing off subjective conclusions as science.
 They also relied on several assumptions, which were not supported by science.
 In fact, much of what they would testify to was contrary to established scientific principles.
 Once fire scientists started looking at these cases, they discovered that a lot of defendants had been convicted with false evidence.

-Although the State tried to prevent, Ed was released on parole six days later, and is currently doing well.
+Although the State tried to prevent it, Ed was released on parole six days later, and is currently doing well.

 For more information on this case, and arson investigation, see the following: